What we know about the deadly Halloween disaster in Seoul - KTVZ

 More than 90% of the victims have been identified, South Korea’s Minister of Interior and Safety Lee Sang-min said on Sunday.

-He added that about 10 people can’t be identified, as some are under the age of 17 — too young to hold a national ID card — and others are foreigners.
+He added that about 10 people can’t be identified, as some are under the age of 17 — too young to hold a national ID card — and others are foreign nationals.

 As of 2 p.m.
 Sunday local time, Seoul authorities had received 3,580 missing persons reports, said the city government.
 That number could include multiple reports for the same person, or reports filed Saturday night for people who have since been found.